wwt/devasc-data-formats/README.md

 This repo has several guided, hands-on exercises which will help you learn and practice how to use various data encoding formats with Python.
 These exercises compliment the *Data Encoding Formats* presentation which is available in the Study Group files repository.

-The **Lab Setup** section has step-by-step directions to help you deploy the learning materials using [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) within the [WWT Programmability Foundations Lab](https://www.wwt.com/lab/programmability-foundations-lab).
+The **Lab Setup** section has step-by-step directions to help you deploy the learning materials using a guided, interactive Python tool called [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html).

 \*\* Note - this lab requires that you have a **GitHub *Personal Access Token (PAT)*** available with ***repo*** scope permissions \*\*